Julie Crochetière: Career

 She performed at the Canadian Songwriters Hall of Fame press conference in 2008.
-In March 2008, she started her Play it Forward concert series which gives kids a chance to perform on stage with her and her band.
-In August 2010, she released the first single from her second solo album Tomorrow and a remix package which included a dubstep remix by Alister Johnson, a club mix by Ian Campbell, a radio edit, and a reggae version which was recorded at Tuff Gong Studio in Kingston, Jamaica.
-In March 2011, she released Steady Ground (Fontana North/Indie Soul), her second solo album.
+In March 2008, she started her Play it Forward concert series.

+In August 2010, Crochetière released the first single from her second solo album Tomorrow and a remix package which included a dubstep remix by Alister Johnson, a club mix by Ian Campbell, a radio edit, and a reggae version which was recorded at Tuff Gong Studio in Kingston, Jamaica.
+In March 2011, she released Steady Ground, her second solo album.

+Her album Counting Dreams was nominated for a 2015 Juno Award for Best Vocal Jazz Album of the Year.